Regulations That Mandate Sepsis Care Appear To Have Worked In New York

 "There's a lot of concern in the clinical community that this much fluid can harm at least some patients with sepsis," Kahn says.
 While the rules overall may be saving lives, this element of them may actually be counterproductive.
 But doctors aren't supposed to deviate from them.

-There is still clearly room for improvement in treating sepsis, so rules need to be flexible enough to embrace improvements as they emerge, he says.
-"The evidence changes all the time, and when you enshrine [what is currently] 'best practice' into laws or regulations then you become less nimble."
+There clearly is still room for improvement in treating sepsis, so rules need to be flexible enough to embrace improvements as they emerge, Kahn says.
+"The evidence changes all the time," he says, "and when you enshrine [what is currently] 'best practice' into laws or regulations then you become less nimble."

 Another question is whether New York's success would be repeated elsewhere.
-New York State started off much worse than many other states, so it's possible the regulations simply helped the state catch up with others, he says.
+New York state started off much worse than many other states, so it's possible the regulations simply helped the state catch up with others, he says.

 "It does call into question what kind of impact these regulations will have in other states that may have better sepsis outcomes at baseline," Kahn says.